mcolesh/CoupleIt/README.md

-# CoupleIt
+# CoupleIt:

-## A Web App that allows you to divide group of people into sub-groups with restrictions.
+## Lets you to devide a group of people into sub-groups with restrictions.